Charbird/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 |**An account with Azure Active Directory (Azure AD) Premium license**|This guide will describe how to get a free 30-day trial Azure AD Premium subscription that can be used to complete the lab.|

 > [!NOTE]
-> The Microsoft Evaluation Center is temporarily unavailable.
-To access Windows client evaluation media, see [Accessing trials and kits for Windows (Eval Center workaround)](https://techcommunity.microsoft.com/t5/windows-11/accessing-trials-and-kits-for-windows-eval-center-workaround/m-p/3361125).<!-- 6049663 -->
+> To access Windows client evaluation media, see Eval Center workaround(https://www.microsoft.com/en-us/evalcenter/).<!-- 6049663 -->

 ## Procedures